chrisxfire/chrisxfire.github.io/content/notes/itil-4/general-management-practices/Architecture management ITIL 4 Practice Guide.md

 ### 2.4.2 Ensuring that the organization's architecture is continually evolving to the target state
 To ensure that an organization is evolving to the target architecture, an architecture road map is created.
 The road map is a collection of initiatives designed to change from the current architecture to the target architecture.
 Where appropriate, these initiatives can be managed as programmes or projects.
 Realizing the architectural changes involves several stakeholders and practices, depending on the nature of the changes.
 The architecture management practice ensures that the implemented changes follow the agreed road map and support the organization’s evolution to its target architecture.

-<table><tbody><tr><td><strong>Key message</strong></td></tr><tr><td><p>The transition from the current architecture to the target architecture is rarely a revolution.
+*Key message*: The transition from the current architecture to the target architecture is rarely a revolution.
 Rather, it is an evolution enabled by a set of architectural principles, standards, and guidelines that the organization agrees to follow.
 Some legacy solutions may coexist with newer solutions for a significant time.
 Changes from the current architecture to the target architecture are always subject to portfolio decisions and careful prioritization.
-The architecture management practice is used to define the target architecture, and to maintain the agreed direction and pace of the architectural evolution.</p></td></tr></tbody></table>
+The architecture management practice is used to define the target architecture, and to maintain the agreed direction and pace of the architectural evolution.

 Another important aspect of the architecture management practice activities is to ensure that the changes made to the organization’s resources, products, and services support the architecture’s evolution, by following the recommended architectural taxonomy, standards, guidelines, procedures, templates, and tools.
 They also should not contradict the architecture’s requirements and principles.
 This implies that the architecture management practice is involved in every service value stream that includes the introduction of new components, new third-party services, or other changes that affect the architecture.